-This paper proposes that by formalizing dependencies among Individuals, Tasks and Resources provides a rich grammar for theorizing about organizations. demonstrate the versatility of this approach with an application and extension of Thompson's theory of interdependencies.
-As a future application we intend to apply this C^2 modeling approach to specific architectures and determine whether or not hypotheses, such as those suggested, hold in this context.
+This paper proposes that by formalizing dependencies among Individuals, Tasks and Resources provides a rich grammar for theorizing about organizations.
+We demonstrate the versatility of this approach with an application and extension of Thompson's theory of interdependencies.
+As a future application we intend to apply this modeling approach to specific organizational architectures and determine whether or not hypotheses, such as those suggested, hold in this context.

-possibilities here, both The for descriptive and normative theories, are boundless.
+The possibilities here, both for descriptive and normative theories, are boundless.
 Our examples have only scratched the surface.
-Using the PCANS one could also develop primitives, formalisms and extensions of resource dependency theory, coordination theory, conflict theory, to name just a few of the dimensions of organizational theory that could be addressed.
+Using the PCANS primitives, one could also develop formalisms and extensions of resource dependency theory, coordination theory, conflict theory, to name just a few of the dimensions of organizational theory that could be addressed.
 The power of this approach is limited only by the imagination of the researchers and practitioners who apply it.

-The approach suggested here is more comprehensive than most network based approaches to measuring and characterizing organizational units.
+The approach suggested here is more comprehensive than most network based approaches to measuring and characterizing team, groups or organizations.
 Most other approaches focus exclusively on only one domain (personnel or task) and so only one type of relationship (network or precedence).
 See for example earlier work on measuring and monitoring hierarchies [Krackhardt, 1989; Lin, 1994].
 In contrast, we have defined a grammar that covers multiple domains and multiple relations.

-The approach we have suggested is consistent with current simulation models of adaptive C2 architectures [Carley, 1995; Carley and Svoboda, 1996] and various analytic models.
+The approach we have suggested is consistent with current simulation models of adaptive organizational architectures [Carley, 1995; Carley and Svoboda, 1996] and various analytic models.
 In fact, many extant computer simulation models generate as output or expect as input data in forms characterizable by the PCANS model.
-If field data, data from war games and live simulations, and data from experiments was also collected according to the primitives of PCANS it would be possible to cross compare empirical results, more accurately validate formal models of unit level behavior, and thus increase understanding of the structural factors in the C2 architecture that affect various unit level behaviors such as those that engender flexibility, high performance, sustainable performance in the place of changing ROEs.
+If field data, survey data, data from management games and live simulations, and data from experiments was also collected according to the primitives of PCANS it would be possible to cross compare empirical results, more accurately validate formal models of team, group or organization level behavior, and thus increase our understanding of the structural factors in the organizational architecture that affect various team, group and organizational level behaviors such as those that engender flexibility, high performance, sustainable performance in the place of changing environments and institutional demands.